-You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this document.
-Except to the extent required by applicable laws and regulations, we undertake no obligation to update these forward-looking statements to reflect events or circumstances after the date of this document or to reflect the occurrence of unanticipated events.
+We have based the forward-looking statements included in this prospectus supplement on information available to us on the date of this prospectus supplement, and we assume no obligation to update any such forward-looking statements, other than as required by law.
 Although we undertake no obligation to revise or update any forward-looking statements, whether as a result of new information, future events or otherwise, you are advised to consult any additional disclosures that we may make directly to you or through reports that we, in the future, may file with the SEC, including Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K.

-All forward-looking statements included herein are expressly qualified in their entirety by the cautionary statements contained or referred to elsewhere in this prospectus supplement or in the accompanying prospectus.
+All forward-looking statements included herein are expressly qualified in their entirety by the cautionary statements contained or referred to elsewhere in this prospectus supplement.